Echoes of a hairy black hole from gravitational decoupling: The hairy black hole via gravitational decoupling

-The integration constant is fixed as \(c_{1}=2M\) so that the Schwarzschild solution is recovered in the limit \(\alpha\to0\).
-Replacing this expression into Eq.~\eqref{eq:metric-h-short}, one finally obtains the hairy black hole \cite{Avalos:2023ywb},

-For the above metric function, the horizons are determined by the positive roots of $f(r)=0$, namely
+For the above metric function, the horizons are determined by the positive roots of $e^{\nu(r)}=0$, namely

 Hence, the number of horizons is completely governed by the positive-root structure of the above transcendental equation.
 If there is only one positive root, it corresponds to the unique event horizon $r_h$.
 If multiple positive roots exist, the largest one defines the outer event horizon, while the smaller ones correspond to inner horizons.
-In particular, in the three-root region, if the three positive roots are ordered as
+In particular, in the three-root region, if the three positive roots are ordered as $r_1<r_2<r_3$, then the event horizon is given by $r_h=r_3$.